Name: Jaimy van Zwieten, husband Marcel, daughter Dalí, Klaas the cat, Hiphop the rabbit

 But after living in Rotterdam for several years, Jaimy's husband Marcel started pondering about moving to some place more quiet, yet still in the vicinity of Rotterdam.
 With a family of her own now — they have a daughter with the lovely name Dalí, named after their favorite artist — this idea became more and more appealing to Jaimy as well.
 Coincidentally, around that time her parents decided to sell their home.
 With this perfect meeting of circumstances Jaimy found herself back in her childhood home, something she never would have expected!

-An interior stylist as well as a self-proclaimed interior junkie, decorating their new home has been a delight.
+For this interior stylist as well as self-proclaimed interior junkie, decorating their new home has been a delight.
 And a lot has changed since they moved in three years ago.
 The brown gravel floor has been replaced by smooth concrete.
 The attic floor has undergone an impressive metamorphosis; what started out as a dark cramped space has been transformed into a bright and spacious master bedroom, with a walk-in closet as the icing on the cake.
 "I just love our room," Jaimy smiles, "it feels like a luxury hotel every time I enter!"

 Individuality is what Jaimy looks for in any interior.
 It's what she likes to infuse into her own home, but also into the homes and projects of her clients.
 "It's such a fun challenge to create an amazing space on a budget.
 To combine thrifted and design items.
 I enjoy the hunt for vintage pieces.
 They have a story to tell and that gives them that extra something."
 While she loves to scavenge thrift stores, Jaimy also recommends being on the lookout for whatever family and friends might discard; sometimes they want to get rid of really great items.
 A little cleaning or a lick of paint might be all it takes and you could have yourself a unique piece without breaking the bank.
 And a nice backstory to boot!